PlaidCloud/website/content/en/docs/tasks/administer-cluster/namespaces.md

 A single cluster should be able to satisfy the needs of multiple users or groups of users (henceforth a 'user community').

-Kubernetes _namespaces_ help different projects, teams, or customers to share a Kubernetes cluster.
+PlaidCloud _namespaces_ help different projects, teams, or customers to share a PlaidCloud cluster.

 It does this by providing the following: